TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 TikTok ads vs. Facebook ads

 TikTok and Facebook remain top choices for digital advertisers, but they serve different strengths.
-TikTok excels in short-form, sound-on, highly visual content, ideal for engaging younger audiences through trends and creator partnerships.

 Facebook still leads in detailed targeting, diverse ad formats, and full-funnel marketing across both Facebook and Instagram.